Halle Berry's Former Manager Accused Of Sexual Assault By 9 Women

 "I feel saddened, disappointed, and ashamed.
 We deserve better.
 This has to stop!!!"

-Update, February 3, 2018: Halle Berry has released a second statement on social media.
+Update 3rd February 2018: Halle Berry has released a second statement on social media.
 She writes:

 "Yesterday I was saddened by the allegations against my former manager, Vincent Cirrincione, but today I'm sick after reading the horrifying detailed accounts of his abuse towards 9 women.

-"I'm livid that he used me, and the role model he helped me become, to lure and manipulate innocent, vulnerable women of color for his predatory actions.
+"I'm livid that he used me, and the role model he helped me become, to lure and manipulate innocent, vulnerable women of colour for his predatory actions.

 "I'm deeply hurt and I want these women and countless others to know I see you.
 I hear you.
 You matter.
 I will fight for you."

-Note: Update: Taraji P. Henson has released a statement in reaction to the news about Vincent Cirrincione.
-In an image posted to Instagram, she writes, "The news about my manager Vincent Cirrincione has shocked, hurt, offended, and yet again put professional women in a position to not trust the men they work with.